Sun Wukong and the Buddhist Saint Mulian

 Wu, C. & Jenner, W. J. F. (2020).
 Journey to the West (Vols.
 1-4).
 Beijing: Foreign Languages Press.
 (Original work published 1993)

 Wu, C., & Yu, A. C. (2012).
-The Journey to the West (Vol. 1) (Rev. ed.).
+The Journey to the West (Vols.
+1-4) (Rev. ed.).
 Chicago, Illinois: University of Chicago Press.

-Last updated: 02/06/21
+Last updated: 02-06-21

-Have you ever wondered why Monkey’s staff was stored in the underwater palace of the Dragon King of the Eastern Ocean, or why it was associated with Yu the Great?
+Have you ever wondered why Journey to the West (Xiyouji西遊記, 1592, “JTTW” hereafter) depicts the Monkey King’s staff being stored in the underwater palace of the Eastern Sea Dragon King, or why it is associated with Yu the Great?
 The weapon is most likely based on a number of native Chinese mythic and historical iron objects.

-There are numerous historical examples of iron objects from the Tang and Song dynasties (7th-13th cent.) being used to control water.
-Tang official Li Deyu (787-848) erected the great Iron Pagoda on Mt.
+There are numerous historical examples of iron objects from the Tang and Song dynasties (7th–13th cent.) being used to control water.
+For instance, Tang official Li Deyu (李德裕, 787–848) erected the great Iron Pagoda on Mt.
 Beigu in Jiangsu “in order to subdue the tidal waves of the [Yangzi] river” (Andersen, 2001, p.
 72).
 Iron oxen, such as the one by Pujin Bridge in southern Shanxi, were cast during the Tang and Song dynasties and placed along river banks, some serving as bridge anchors or possibly Daoist altar pieces.
 The thought was that the oxen would ward off flood waters.
 The first iron oxen is said, according to legend, to have been created by Yu the Great to ward off future floods.
 Yu is connected to other iron figures placed in or near flowing bodies of water (Andersen, 2001, pp. 73-75; Cast Iron Recumbent Ox, n.d.).
 Small statues of the monkey-like river spirit Wuzhiqi (無支祁) were submerged in rivers in southern China during the Song (fig. 2).
 The spirit is mentioned in Tang-Song records as being a fiery-eyed beast known to cause devastating floods, so Yu trapped the creature under Turtle Mountain (Andersen, 2001).
 This story has obvious parallels with Monkey’s fiery eyes and imprisonment under the Five Elements mountain.

 Fig. 1 – A Ming Dynasty woodblock print depicting Xu the immortal overseeing the creation of the iron pillar in a furnace (right) and it’s placement in a well (left).
 Dated 1444-1445 (larger version).
 Fig. 2 – A Song Dynasty iron figurine of the monkey river spirit Wuzhiqi (larger version).